mozilla/shield-studies-addon-utils/docs/api.md

 ### `browser.study.onEndStudy`

-  Listen for when the study wants to end
+  Listen for when the study wants to end.

+  Act on it by
+  - opening surveyUrls
+  - tearing down your feature
+  - uninstalling the addon

 **Parameters**